Lis pendens: Genesis and usages

 The recording office will record a lis pendens upon request of anyone who claims to be entitled to do so (such as because the person has filed a lawsuit).
-If someone else with an interest in the property (such as the owner) believes the lis pendens is not proper, he can then file suit to have it expunged.
+If someone else with an interest in the property (such as the owner) believes the lis pendens is not proper, then he can then file suit to have it expunged.

 Some states have lis pendens statutes which require the filer of the notice—in the event of a challenge to the notice—to establish that it has probable cause or a reasonable likelihood of success on the merits of its case in the underlying lawsuit.
 Other states do not have such a requirement.

+Bad actors have used Lis pendens as a way of blocking legitimate real estate proceedings.
+An example of misuse is Kent Hovind's attempt to impede the forfeiture of his seized property.

 History

 Under the common law, the mere existence of a lawsuit potentially affecting the title to real property had the legal effect of putting the entire world on constructive notice of the suit; anyone acquiring an interest in real property which was the subject of a pending suit took that interest subject to the litigants' rights as they might be eventually determined, no matter how much later.
 In effect, nothing relating to the ownership of the subject matter of the suit could be definitively changed while the suit was pending.
 Without publication of the existence of a lawsuit, innocent buyers might discover the existence of a lawsuit too late.

 The harsh effect of this rule, and its effect on innocent purchasers, led many jurisdictions to enact lis pendens statutes requiring a written notice, usually recorded in the land records where the real estate is located, for the notice provisions of the rule to be effective.
 Typically, a separate recorded instrument is required by statute if the lawsuit in question affects title to real property.
 If the statutory requirements are met, the world is put on "constructive notice" of the existence of the suit, and any person acquiring an interest later does so subject to the outcome of the suit.